 Automated clinical decision support and faster medication reconciliation

-What’s more, by providing access to patients’ prescription histories and checking for contradictions, age, weight, allergies, and diagnoses, eRx can help to avoid the wrong or a duplicate drug from being prescribed.
-An eRx system can send alerts on contradictions, dangerous doses, potential adverse reactions, and duplicate therapies to caregivers while providing clear instructions on how to provide better treatment.
+And by having access to patients’ charts and historical medical data, an eRx system can also offer clinical decision support by sending alerts on contraindications, dangerous doses, potential adverse reactions, and duplicate therapies to caregivers while providing clear instructions to clinicians on how to provide better treatment.

 Increased medication adherence and fewer unfilled or lost prescriptions

 Patients can forget to fill their prescriptions, lose them, or decide not to take medicine at all.
-As a result, around 20 percent of paper prescriptions go unfilled.
-E-prescribing provides an effective way to track unfilled prescriptions, allowing doctors to remind their patients about the necessity of taking medication using in-app chat or email.
+As a result, around 20 percent of paper prescriptions go unfilled. eRx mobile app development provides an effective way to track unfilled prescriptions, allowing doctors to remind patients about the necessity of taking medication using in-app chat or email.
 This helps to increase medication adherence.
 Doctors can also use eRx tools to track the frequency with which patients fill prescriptions for controlled substances, making it easier to detect potential drug abuse.

 Simplified prescribing of controlled substances

-In March 2010, the DEA proposed, in its rule on “Electronic Prescriptions for Controlled Substances,” to offer hospitals, pharmacies, and medical practitioners an advanced tool for receiving, filling, and storing electronic prescriptions for opioids and psychotropic drugs.
 Thanks to integration with the Prescription Drug Monitoring Program (PDMP) database, e-prescribing tools can let prescribers check a patient’s history of controlled substance use.
-This database also allows for more effective tracking of these types of drugs, which can help to cut the increasing rates of opioid-related addiction, abuse, and death.
-These measures prevent drug-seekers from altering prescriptions or doctor shopping for controlled drugs.
+This database also allows for more effective tracking of Schedule II–V drugs, which can help to cut the increasing rates of opioid-related addiction, abuse, and death.
+All measures provided by the PDMP prevent drug-seekers from altering prescriptions or doctor shopping for controlled drugs.

 Faster prescription refills